 - The anonymity of Respondents and, if they wish it, the confidentiality of Complainants shall be protected (where feasible), and care must be taken to protect the positions and reputations of those involved in the Research (including Research subjects) and in the Research Misconduct proceeding from harm (including Retaliation).
 Except as required in the reporting provisions above, only those directly involved in an Inquiry or Investigation or with a need to know should be aware that the process is being conducted or have any access to information obtained during its course.
 Where appropriate, efforts will be made to restore the reputations of the Respondent(s) when Allegations are not confirmed.

 - Questions on the applicability and interpretation of this policy should be directed to the Office of the Associate Vice President for Research and the Office of Legal Affairs

 19. Related Policies, Procedures, and Guidelines

-- The University Policy on Procedural Standards for Faculty Sanctions and Dismissals
+- University Policy 2.17, Procedural Standards for Faculty Sanctions and Dismissals

 Appendix A: Definitions

 “Allegation” means a disclosure of possible Research Misconduct through any means of communication.